Expanding possibilities, grounded in connection

 Ketamine-Assisted Psychotherapy (KAP) is an emerging treatment that can bring relief from depression, anxiety, trauma, obsessive patterns, and in some cases substance use.
 Many clients describe feeling lighter, less stuck, less reactive, and more able to approach themselves with compassion.

-Ketamine’s unique properties can create a shift in consciousness — sometimes expansive or meditative, at times even mystical.
-For some, it brings a rare sense of distance from the mental loops that keep them trapped: rumination, obsession, or old fears repeating themselves.
-That distance can open space to see more clearly who you are now, and who you want to become.
+Ketamine's unique properties can create a temporary shift in consciousness.
+This can be a sense of distance from the mental loops that keep people trapped: rumination, obsession, or old fears repeating themselves.
+For some, that distance opens space to see more clearly who they are now, and who they want to become.

 How Ketamine-Assisted Psychotherapy Works

-Unlike purely medical models that focus only on a substance or procedure, KAP at Amphora is grounded in a therapeutic relationship.
+Unlike purely medical models that focus only on a substance or procedure, KAP at Amphora is grounded in an ongoing therapeutic relationship.
 Ketamine may temporarily quiet the parts of the mind that defend through worry or obsession.
-What emerges in that quiet can be powerful — new insights, old memories, unexpected feelings, or moments of clarity.
+What emerges in that quiet can be powerful, and could include new insights, old memories, unexpected feelings, or moments of clarity.

 For some clients, KAP is part of ongoing psychotherapy.
 For others, the work centers on careful preparation, the ketamine sessions themselves, and integration afterward.
-In both cases, the emphasis is on reflection, meaning-making, and change held within the therapeutic relationship.
+In both cases, the emphasis is on reflection, meaning-making, and change that lasts beyond the sessions themselves.

 What Clients Report